RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 -   `issuanceDate`: (Optional) The issuance date of the verifiable credential.
 Defaults to the current date and time.
 -   `suite`: The suite used for signing the verifiable credential.
 -   `didMethod`: The DID method used for resolving DIDs.
--   `vcLoader`: The function used for loading the verifiable credential.
+-   `vcLoader`: The function used for loading the verifiable credentials.
 -   `documentLoader`: The document loader function for loading JSON-LD documents.
 -   `callback`: The callback function to handle the result of signing the verifiable credential.